RandFa/CRC_cancer/README.md

 4. **Survival analysis**

 - Possible analysis plans and strategies are outlined in **notebook 1**.
-- Considerations for data scaling and normalization are added where appropriate.
+- Considerations for scaling and pipeline building are added where appropriate.

 ### Scripts (in `scripts/`):